vmware-tanzu-labs/educates-training-platform/carvel-packages/installer/scenarios/README.md

 The name of secrets are different depending on whether they should come from the cache, that will have `fromcache` in the name

-1. kind-scenario-01: kind with no certs and kyverno
+* kind-scenario-01: kind with no certs and kyverno
-1. kind-scenario-02: kind with no certs and psp
+* kind-scenario-02: kind with no certs and psp
-1. kind-scenario-03: kind with tlsCertificateRef for educates
+* kind-scenario-03: kind with tlsCertificateRef for educates
-1. kind-scenario-03b: kind with tlsCertificateRef for educates when they are in local secrets cache (This is like 1 but using `--with-local-secrets` from CLI)
+* kind-scenario-03b: kind with tlsCertificateRef for educates when they are in local secrets cache (This is like 1 but using `--with-local-secrets` from CLI)
-1. kind-scenario-04: kind with tlsCertificateRef and caCertificateRef for educates
+* kind-scenario-04: kind with tlsCertificateRef and caCertificateRef for educates
-1. kind-scenario-04b: kind with tlsCertificateRef and caCertificateRef for educates when they are in local secrets cache (This is like 1 but using `--with-local-secrets` from CLI)
+* kind-scenario-04b: kind with tlsCertificateRef and caCertificateRef for educates when they are in local secrets cache (This is like 1 but using `--with-local-secrets` from CLI)
-1. kind-scenario-05: kind with tlsCertificate for educates
+* kind-scenario-05: kind with tlsCertificate for educates
-1. kind-scenario-06: kind with tlsCertificate and caCertificate for educates
+* kind-scenario-06: kind with tlsCertificate and caCertificate for educates
-1. kind-scenario-07: kind with infrastructure.caCertificateRef and cert-manager enabled
+* kind-scenario-07: kind with infrastructure.caCertificateRef and cert-manager enabled
-1. kind-scenario-07b: kind with infrastructure.caCertificateRef and cert-manager enabled when they are in local secrets cache(This is like 7 but using `--with-local-secrets` from CLI)
+* kind-scenario-07b: kind with infrastructure.caCertificateRef and cert-manager enabled when they are in local secrets cache(This is like 7 but using `--with-local-secrets` from CLI)
-1. kind-scenario-08: kind with without educates
+* kind-scenario-08: kind with without educates
-1. kind-scenario-08b: kind with without educates and without using a clusterSecurity policy engine
+* kind-scenario-08b: kind with without educates and without using a clusterSecurity policy engine
-1. kind-scenario-08c: kind without educates package without using a clusterSecurity policy engine but with tls certificate provided for the domain
+* kind-scenario-08c: kind without educates package without using a clusterSecurity policy engine but with tls certificate provided for the domain
+* kind-scenario-09: kind with imageRegistry with no namespace defined
+* kind-scenario-09b: kind with imageRegistry with namespace defined
+* kind-scenario-10: kind with imagePuller disabled
+* kind-scenario-10b: kind with imagePuller enabled
+* kind-scenario-10c: kind with imagePuller enabled and prePullImage provided

-1. **NOT_IMPLEMENTED_YET** kind-scenario-10: kind with local images for educates
+* **NOT_IMPLEMENTED_YET** kind-scenario-10: kind with local images for educates
-1. **NOT_IMPLEMENTED_YET** kind-scenario-11: kind with caCertificateRef from provided pem file via CLI arg
+* **NOT_IMPLEMENTED_YET** kind-scenario-11: kind with caCertificateRef from provided pem file via CLI arg